jrenken/qgis-PosiView/help/source/provider.rst

      * GPSD client, a TCP client for gpsd
      * SERIAL port (requires python module PyQt5.QtSerialPort)

   #.
-Select the host address.
-For UDP sockets "0.0.0.0" is a good choice.
-It binds the socket to any available interface.
+Specify the host address.
+For UDP sockets "0.0.0.0" is recommended, as it binds the socket to all available interfaces.
   #.
-Select the portnumber.
-For UDP sockets the socket option SO_REUSEADDR can be set for sharing datagrams across applications.
+Enter the port number.
+For UDP sockets, enable the SO_REUSEADDR socket option if you need to share datagrams across multiple applications.
   #.
-Or configure device, baud rate, data format and flow control of a serial port.
+Alternatively, if using a serial port, configure the following settings: device, baud rate, data format and flow control.
   #.
 Select a parser.
-Following parsers are available up to now: :doc:`protocol`
+The following parsers are currently available: :doc:`protocol`

         ==============  ===============================================================  =============================
         Parser          Description                                                      Records